DavidGMdev/Safe_Integer_Class_C-/README.md

 ## General idea

-Aim to create a helper C++ class to be used in my college programming courses "console" assigments and projects , ex ( programming 1 , programming 2 (oop) , ..etc )
+Aim to create a helper C++ class to be used in my college programming courses "console" assigments and projects

 </br>